STOCKHOLDER PROPOSAL REGARDING POLITICAL CONTRIBUTIONS DISCLOSURE

 After careful consideration, and for the following reasons, the Board believes that the proposal is not in the best interests of the Company or its stockholders, and the Board recommends voting “AGAINST” this proposal.

 The Company has historically made an extremely limited number of political contributions, where such contributions are permitted by law.
 The Company’s political contributions are not financially material to the Company.
-In 2017, 2016, and 2015, these contributions totaled approximately $2,500, $2,500, and $10,000, respectively.
-In 2017, the Company’s total expenses relating to political contributions were de minimis when compared to the Company’s total operating costs of approximately $5.1 billion.
+In 2019 the Company made political contributions totaling $7,600, in 2018 the Company did not make any such contributions, and in 2017 these contributions totaled approximately $2,500.
+In 2019, the Company’s total expenses relating to political contributions were de minimis when compared to the Company’s total operating costs of approximately $4.4 billion.

 The Company is both transparent and accountable regarding its political contributions.
 On a limited basis, we have pursued and will continue to pursue efforts to help inform public policy decisions that have the potential to affect our customers, employees, and the communities in which we operate.
 To the extent this is done through a small number of corporate political contributions, such contributions are already strictly controlled.
 Consider our current standards, policies and practices regarding corporate political contributions: